 Both migraine and tension headaches are more likely to occur if you're stressed.
 Unfortunately, feeling stressed or anxious can also make the headaches worse.
 Massage therapy triggers the relaxation response, which can in turn decrease your stress level.
 Massage also prompts the brain to release of serotonin, a natural chemical responsible for mood regulation and endorphins, your body's natural pain killers.

 Massage therapy offers important benefits for both blood and lymph circulation.
 When blood flow improves, more oxygen reaches your cells and muscles.
 Enhancing lymph circulation strengthens your immune system response and makes it easier for your body to get rid of waste products.

 Massage is not only a good solution when you actually have a headache, but can also be used to prevent them.
 When you get regular massages at our Libertyville, Lake Barrington, Rolling Meadows, Crystal Lake or Aboretum South Barrington office, you may experience less muscle tension and stress, which can reduce the number of days you have headaches.
 Massage is often combined with other treatments, such as prescription medications or Botox injections for migraines, to help you spend more days pain-free.

 Ready to find out if massage is a good choice for you?
-Call the Libertyville, Lake Barrington, Rolling Meadows, Crystal Lake or Aboretum South Barrington, IL, offices of Northwest Neurology at (847) 882-6604 to schedule an appointment.
+Call the Libertyville, Lake Barrington, Rolling Meadows, North Brook, Crystal Lake or Aboretum South Barrington, IL, offices of Northwest Neurology at (847) 882-6604 to schedule an appointment.